warproxxx/poly_data/README.md

 A comprehensive data pipeline for fetching, processing, and analyzing Polymarket trading data.
 This system collects market information, order-filled events, and processes them into structured trade data.

+## Quick Download

+**First-time users**: Download the [latest data snapshot](https://drive.google.com/file/d/15Lx22ulvCF59RSXHUo4MOAzesPz_w5xe/view?usp=sharing) and extract it in the main repository directory before your first run.
+This will save you over 2 days of initial data collection time.

 ## Overview

 This pipeline performs three main operations: